kennady07/Agromarket/README.md

 # Agromarket
-E-commerce website for agricultural products only.
+This is the simple e-commerce website for agricultural products only.
+The hosted link is: